Dr Joanna Collingwood

 Our group participated in the Big Bang Fair in 2012, as part of the Institute of Physics 'Visualising the invisible' exhibit, and formerly in the Royal Society Summer Science Exhibition at the Southbank Centre in 2010, as part of the Diamond Light Source exhibit.
 This was a fantastic chance to introduce the research we do to the general public - and to meet some very familiar faces too!

 Synchrotrons are large experimental facilities that provide an extremely intense source of light (primarily X-rays) that can be used for a very wide range of scientific investigations.
 In the UK, we currently have one synchrotron (Diamond), and there is a shared facility - the European Synchrotron Radiation Facility (ESRF) in Grenoble, France.
 There are further facilities around the world, including a large synchrotron (Advanced Photon Source) at the Argonne National Laboratory in the USA that our group uses for some of its work.
 Click on the logos below to learn more about each source, and visit the Light Sources page for an international perspective.

 ESUO (European Synchrotron Users Organisation)

 The ESUO was founded in February 2010 at a meeting in Lisbon, and draws together representatives from countries throughout Europe to represent synchrotron X-ray facility users.

-Joanna chaired the Diamond User Committee from 2009 - 2011, and is currently a representative for the Spectroscopy Village of users at Diamond.
+Joanna chaired the Diamond User Committee from 2009 - 2011, and subsequently represented the Spectroscopy Village of users at Diamond.